AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     - Hooked up the tracking of pages viewed and number of visits to cookies.
  - 3.2.4
     - Fixed default configuration of geolocation databases.
+ - 3.2.5
+    - Added fallback for client IP detection to use remote address on the connection if not found in a header.
+- 3.2.6
+    - Added icon and readme.